Back to blog

 AdvancedsuPAR, hormones, Oxytest, CGM, epigenetic clocks, omicsFiner context when there is a clinical hypothesisGoal-dependent

 This order avoids two mistakes: spending money on sophisticated tests while blood pressure or ApoB remain high, and chasing “biological age” before measuring strength, VO₂max or visceral fat.
 Longevity medicine is not about collecting data; it is about turning data into decisions.
+If your main question is athletic fatigue, ferritin, CK or training load, read the companion guide to recovery biomarkers for athletes.

 Biomarkers to interpret with caution